hariszaf/pema-tutorials/MDWAO_hands_on.md

 ## Preparatory steps

-> 🆘 This part will be presented during the workshop however, we strongly suggest to walk through this at an earlier stage. 🆘
+🆘 **Sections *Login the VSC cluster* and *Clone the pema-mdawo GitHub repo* will be presented during the workshop however, we strongly suggest to walk through this at an earlier stage.**  💯

 ### Login the VSC cluster